HyperHarshad27/FaceRecognition/README.md

 ## Usage

+### Admin Login
+- Go to `/admin/login` or click "Admin Login" in the navigation bar.
+- **Default credentials:**
+  - Username: `ADMIN`
+  - Password: `ADMIN`
+- **Important:** Change the admin password and Flask secret key for production use.

 ### Managing Employees

 1. **Access Employee Management**:
+   - Login as admin
-   - Click "Manage Employees" in the navigation bar
+   - Click "Manage Employees" in the navigation bar or go to `/employees`
-   - Or go directly to `http://localhost:5000/employees`

 2. **Adding Employees**:
    - Fill in the employee name